maelfabien/maelfabien.github.io/_posts/2020-4-5-sicilian.md

     nav: sidebar-sample
 ---

-In this article, I am reviewing the paper: ["DISRUPTING RESILIENT CRIMINAL NETWORKS THROUGH DATA ANALYSIS: THE CASE OF SICILIAN MAFIA"](https://arxiv.org/pdf/2003.05303.pdf) by Lucia Cavallaro and Annamaria Ficara and Pasquale De Meo and Giacomo Fiumara and Salvatore Catanese and Ovidiu Bagdasar and Antonio Liotta.
+In this article, I am reviewing the paper: ["Disrupting resilient criminal networks through data analysis: the case of Sicilian Mafia"](https://arxiv.org/pdf/2003.05303.pdf) by Lucia Cavallaro and Annamaria Ficara and Pasquale De Meo and Giacomo Fiumara and Salvatore Catanese and Ovidiu Bagdasar and Antonio Liotta.

 They published real world data, and I will also explore it on my side.
 The Github of the project with the code and data can be found [here](https://github.com/lcucav/networkdistruption).